saucelabs/sauce-school/tools/site/codelabs/Module1_SeleniumPython.md

 **os** – The imported [`os` module](https://docs.python.org/3/library/os.html) allows Python to interact with the operating system that the tests are running on.
 In this case getting the filepath (`os.path`) from the current working directory and appending `/vendor/chromedriver` to provide a path to the Chromedriver file that will instantiate a webdriver for the test.

+**def** – The keyword that defines a function in Python.

 ### Pytest Methods

-**Fixture** – The [fixture functions](https://www.tutorialspoint.com/pytest/pytest_fixtures.htm) are run before a test, and provides input, or data to the test.
-In this case it is providing the information about the driver to the `driver` method.

 **[test_*]–** By naming the [method test_*](https://docs.pytest.org/en/stable/), Pytest will know it's a test method and execute it accordingly.
 The current code only contains Selenium commands to locate elements on the page, but Pytest also provides `assertions`.

-**Assert** – The
+**Fixture** – The [fixture](https://www.tutorialspoint.com/pytest/pytest_fixtures.htm) is a type of function are run before a test, and provides input, or data to the test you choose to run(`test_valid_credentials`).
+In this case it is providing the information about the driver to the `driver` method.
+Fixtures help define when you should (and should not) use certain methods defined in a function by passing the fixture function in as a parameter.

+**Assert** – Not used yet in this code sample, however [assertions](https://docs.pytest.org/en/3.0.2/assert.html) are important to check is elements are present (`assert true' or 'false`), or if the outcome to a certain action has a certain value. (`assert a == b`)

 ### Selenium Elements

-**_driver** – To create an instance of Selenium we call `webdriver.Chrome()` and store the response in a variable.
+**Driver** – To create an instance of Selenium we call `webdriver.Chrome()` and store the response in a variable.
 Since the name of the method is already driver, we refer to this variable as `driver_`.

-**driver.get(), driver.findElement, etc –** The driver variable instantiates a WebDriver session/ object, and you can combine Python commands with these driver commands.
+**driver.get(), driver.findElement, etc. –** The driver variable instantiates a WebDriver session/ object, and you can combine Python commands with these driver commands.

 **[Driver.quit](https://artoftesting.com/difference-between-driver-close-and-driver-quit-command-in-selenium-webdriver) –** An important Selenium command to use within **quit()** annotations, this closes any browser windows that may be open and terminates the WebDriver session.